JAYRAM711/100-DAYS-OF-RTL/README.md

 # 100-DAYS-OF-RTL

 HELLO VLSI ENTHUSIASTS, WELCOME TO MY 100DAYSOFRTL REPO

-My Name is Jayaram G, I mostly use Xilinx ISE 14.7 Design Suite and sometimes Modelsim software for the simulation of RTL Codes.
+My Name is Jayaram G, I mostly use Xilinx ISE 14.7 Design Suite for the simulation of RTL Codes.

 -----------------------------------------------------------------------------------------------------------

 Here is the list of Day wise RTL Codes: